Student Resources

 The NMSU Aggie ID Card/Mobile ID is the official identification that provides access to services offered at NMSU.
 The Aggie ID Card/Mobile ID is utilized to access meals, Aggie Dining Dollars, Aggie Cash, Aggie Print, as a key to the residential halls, access to various buildings, proof of eligibility for access to athletic events and allows for other student services.
 This information is added to Aggie ID Card/Mobile ID after registration for classes.
 Please visit idcard.nmsu.edu for more information.

-Information and Communication Technologies (ICT) provides the university community with the computing and communication resources and services that support the educational, research, and public service missions of the university.
-These resources include NMSU's central computing systems, the network that supports the systems and the wired and wireless functionality through which the Internet is accessed.
-ICT operates the student computer labs found throughout the Las Cruces campus; maintains and manages laptop, camera, and projector checkout and rental for students; provides network registration of internet connected devices which is required for access to the NMSU network; and provides student printing known as Aggie print.
-Information about specific resources are available at https://studenttech.nmsu.edu/ ICT also provides support for all NMSU technology users through the ICT Help Desk.
+Information Technology (IT) provides the university community with computing and communication resources and services that support the educational, research, and public service missions of the university.
+These resources include NMSU's central computing systems and the network that supports the systems and the wired and wireless functionality through which the Internet is accessed.
+IT operates the student computer labs found throughout the Las Cruces campus; maintains and manages laptop, camera, and projector checkout and rental for students; provides network registration of internet connected devices that is required for access to the NMSU network; and provides student printing, which is known as Aggie print.
+Information about specific resources is available at https://studenttech.nmsu.edu/ IT also provides support for all NMSU technology users through the IT Help Desk.

 For further information, contact: